Narayana108/awesome-privacy/README.md

 ## Email
 >Email is not secure !
 Avoid email if possible.
 If it cant be avoided Use OpenPGP
 >which is still vulnarable to hacks.
+Being careful with attachments, Disabling
-Disabling HTML and decrypting and encypting
+>HTML, decrypting and encypting
 >emails outside of the mailclient can help prevent some hacks.

 >I would recommend